 What can I do if I need a piece of equipment to complete a remote internship?

 Talk with your employer first to see if they are able to get you set up with any needed equipment, software, or other technology to be successful in a remote internship.
 You can also borrow equipment using the Student Technology Loan Program run out of Kane Hall.

 Are employers still hiring?
-Can I still find an internship for spring or summer?
+Can I still find an internship?

-Yes!
-We are still receiving hundreds of postings a week from employers looking for student interns and employees.
+Yes, but internship postings in Handshake have taken a hit.
 Our office will continue to develop ways for you to connect with employers as they are also navigating how to adjust their recruitment and hiring practices during this time.
-The application and interview process for spring/summer jobs and internships may change as more information and guidelines come to light.
+The application and interview process for jobs and internships may change as more information and guidelines come to light.
 We recommend being flexible and communicative with employers during the process and be prepared for phone and virtual interviews.

-I have an international internship planned for spring or summer, what should I do?
+I have an international internship planned for next quarter, what should I do?